NaldoGomes0897/xtalk/README.md

 We plan to improve the client-side API in the near future.

-For the server side, the core logic is to connect a Xtalk instance to Websocket of FastAPI instance:
+For the server side, the core logic is to connect a X-Talk instance to Websocket of FastAPI instance:
 ```python
 from fastapi import FastAPI, WebSocket
 from xtalk import Xtalk